 What judgments do we make based on someone’s weight?
 Their hair?
 Perhaps their age?
 What about their ethnicity?

-Attempting to answer these questions can make many people uncomfortable.
-But whatever your answers may be, the reality is that we all make these judgements, whether we know it or not.
+Attempting to answer these questions and reflecting on your assumptions can make many people uncomfortable.
+But whatever your answers may be, the reality is that we all make these judgments, whether we confront them or not.

 This phenomenon is known as unconscious bias.